doliinychenko/scaled_variance_cons_laws/README.md

 - The task is to compute fluctuations of a specific subset of particle species in this ensemble.

-The problem is very hard in general, but solved in the limit of large volume in arxiv.org/pdf/0706.3290.pdf by Hauer, Gorenstein and Moroz.
+The problem is very hard in general, but solved in the limit of large volume in [a paper](https://arxiv.org/pdf/0706.3290.pdf) by Hauer, Gorenstein and Moroz.
 This code implements the formulas from the paper in case of Maxwell-Boltzmann gas.

 ## Prequisites

 1. Eigen3 library (eigen.tuxfamily.org)
 2. GNU Scientific Library (GSL) >= 1.15
-3. SMASH library (smash-transport.github.io), which requires first two anyway.
+3. SMASH library (smash-transport.github.io), which requires the first two anyway.

 ## Compiling